electricimp/SecuriThings/README.md

 **To add this library to your project, add** `#require "SecuriThings.class.nut:1.0.0"` **to the top of your agent code.**

+If you find any issues with the implementation or should you have any questions about the library, please contact us: info@securithings.com for more details

 ## Description

 SecuriThings utilizes behavior analytics to analyze human & machine behavior and detect threats in real-time.